kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 ![Use Your Web Browser’s Developer Tool][#6]

-It will take about 2-5 hours for our servers to process these recently-fired events to show up within Kissmetrics reports.
+It will take several minutes (up to 30 minutes) for our servers to process these recently-fired events to show up within Kissmetrics reports.

 ##What if my data looks inaccurate?
 If the data within the Kissmetrics Reports is inaccurate, check out the article, [Data Discrepancies][5] to tackle data errors.